-Foster-Lore Alliance Violates C. I. Instructions.
+Foster-Lore Alliance Violates CI Instructions.

-But what has Comrade Foster done to carry out the C. I. instructions, regarding Lore?
-I quote from a docu-ment officially signed by Comrade Fahle Burman, executive secretary of the Finnish Federation, and secretly transmitted to Finnish Branch secretaries from Chicago on Dec.
-4, 1924.
-This document is a series of instructions to the Finnish branches to send a full quota to each C. C. C. meeting with the purpose of electing delegates and participating in the discussion with full strength.
-This closely mimeographed six page document, tho bearing the official imprint of the federation executive secretary, Burman, was never officially transmitted to the executive secretary of the party, who by the way is viciously maligned in the document.
-The best evidence of the Foster-Lore alliance against the Marxian group is obtan in the following quotation:
+But what has Comrade Foster done to carry out the CI instructions regarding Lore?
+I quote from a document officially signed by Comrade Fahle Burman, Executive Secretary of the Finnish Federation, and secretly transmitted to Finnish Branch secretaries from Chicago on December 4, 1924.
+This document is a series of instructions to the Finnish branches to send a full quota to each CCC [City Central Committee] meeting with the purpose of electing delegates and participating in the discussion with full strength.
+This closely mimeographed 6 page document, though bearing the official imprint of the Federation Executive Secretary, Burman, was never officially transmitted to the Executive Secretary of the Party [Ruthenberg], who by the way is viciously maligned in the document.
+The best evidence of the Foster-Lore alliance against the Marxian group is given in the following quotation:

-"THE C. E. C. MAJORITY IS COM-POSED OF COMRADES FOSTER CANNON, ABERN AND THE UN-DERSIGNED COMRADE LORE HAS BEEN OF SLIGHTLY DIFFERENT OPINION BUT HAS NEARLY WITH-OUT EXCEPTION VOTED WITH THE MAJORITY."
+"THE CEC MAJORITY IS COMPOSED OF COMRADES FOSTER, CANNON, ABERN, AND THE UNDERSIGNED.
+COMRADE LORE HAS BEEN OF SLIGHTLY DIFFERENT OPINION BUT HAS NEARLY WITHOUT EXCEPTION VOTED WITH THE MAJORITY."

-And to cap the climax of this anti-Communist alliance comes the eleventh hour endorsement of the majority thesis by Comrade Lore, after several weeks of "watchful waiting." to see whether the full force of Twoand-a-Half Internationalism would be necessary to help the Foster group in its fight against the Marxian group in the party.
+And to cap the climax of this anti-Communist alliance comes the 11th hour endorsement of the majority thesis by Comrade Lore, after several weeks of "watchful waiting" to see whether the full force of Twoand-a-Half Internationalism would be necessary to help the Foster group in its fight against the Marxian group in the party.